 Comptroller recommends investigation of Olmert

+Lindenstrauss also said that he had begun to examine the way in which the political echelon passed and shared information.
 Lindenstrauss hailed volunteer organizations for their contributions during the war.